 Clinical diagnosis of onychomycosis is based on a physical examination, and if needed, a microscopy and/or culture of nail specimens can be carried out.
 Several nail disorders may mimic fungal nail infections including psoriasis.

-Onychomycosis is difficult to treat primarily because nails grow very slowly.
+Onychomycosis is difficult to manage primarily because nails grow very slowly.
 The toenails grow on average about 1.5mm per month; this is half the rate at which fingernails grow.
-The nail is made up of a protein similar to hair and isn’t able to regenerate, so treatments generally work by reducing the spread of the fungus and waiting for the nail to grow out.
+The nail is made up of a protein similar to hair and isn’t able to regenerate, so care management generally work by reducing the spread of the fungus and waiting for the nail to grow out.
 This can take years in some cases.

-Treatment options include medical laser treatment (Lunula), topical medication, oral medication.
+Care Management options include medical laser care management (Lunula), topical medication, oral medication.

-This is a major advancement in the treatment of onychomycosis with over 80% success rate.
-The laser light is used to penetrate the skin and nail plate to destroy the fungus in a single treatment without damaging the nail or skin itself.
+This is a major advancement in the care management of onychomycosis with over 80% success rate.
+The laser light is used to penetrate the skin and nail plate to destroy the fungus in a single care management without damaging the nail or skin itself.
 The procedure is pain-free and there are no side effects.
-After the treatment, the nail will grow out free of fungal infection.
+After the care management, the nail will grow out free of fungal infection.
 Cost is to be considered although for persistent cases it is cost effective.
-The Lunula laser treatment is only offered by leading providers at this stage.
+The Lunula laser care management is only offered by leading providers at this stage.

 A medicated nail lacquer is applied to the nails daily for a long period.
 There are no side effects, although you must take care to avoid application to the adjacent skin as this can cause irritation.
 Application of topical agents is quite a laborious task and there are generally compliance factors to consider.
 Also at times, daily application isn’t possible due to difficulty bending (particularly with elderly).
-The treatment is a popular 1st line treatment due to comparatively low cost, although, this treatment doesn’t have a good success rate as the medication doesn’t readily penetrate into the nail plate or nail bed to reach the fungus.
+The care management is a popular 1st line care management due to comparatively low cost, although, this care management doesn’t have a good success rate as the medication doesn’t readily penetrate into the nail plate or nail bed to reach the fungus.
 The efficacy rate is approximately 8-10%.

 How can we help

-If you suspect you have developed a fungal toenail infection, it is advised that you see your podiatrist who can professionally diagnose and treat the condition.
+If you suspect you have developed a fungal toenail infection, it is advised that you see your podiatrist who can professionally diagnose and manage the condition.